Abstract Portal Now Closed!

 - January 15: Call for Abstracts closes

-- Early February: All individuals will be notified of their acceptance status
+- Mid-February: All individuals will be notified of their acceptance status

 Abstracts submitted for Translational Science 2018 may represent work in progress or previously published research.
 If you wish your abstract to be considered for publication, it must be original research not published previously and not being considered for publication elsewhere.
 Edits to abstracts may be made up until submissions close.